grigor-stoyanov/MyAnimeCatalog/README.md

 * Custom TypeScript Interfaces for database model
 * HTML/CSS design layout with flex and css variables
 * Asynchronous request services to RESTful API with error handling

+## Structure
+The App Module acts as a body of the document and provides base structure of the document.
+The core is comprised of static components that rarely change or usually part of the body.
+Main Module contains the primary Router Outlet for the view model.
+Shared Module Includes Components and directives shared between all other Modules.
+Auth Module is responsible for all authentication and user realted views.
+Main is comprised of SubModules with components relating to their respective views.
+Each SubModule has its own base RootRoute and ChildrenRoutes.

+.
+├── src
+│   ├── app
+│   │   ├── auth
+│   │   │   ├── login
+│   │   │   ├── profile
+│   │   │   └── register
+│   │   ├── core
+│   │   │   ├── error404
+│   │   │   ├── footer
+│   │   │   └── header
+│   │   ├── interfaces
+│   │   ├── main
+│   │   │   ├── home
+│   │   │   │   ├── carousel
+│   │   │   │   ├── carousel-item
+│   │   │   │   ├── home
+│   │   │   │   └── search
+│   │   │   ├── main
+│   │   │   └── review
+│   │   │       ├── anime-details
+│   │   │       ├── new-review
+│   │   │       ├── post-comments
+│   │   │       ├── review
+│   │   │       └── review-posts
+│   │   ├── services
+│   │   │   ├── design
+│   │   │   ├── fetch
+│   │   │   └── storage
+│   │   └── shared
+│   │       ├── loader
+│   │       ├── spinner
+│   │       ├── star-rating
+│   │       ├── toggle
+│   │       └── validators
+│   ├── assets
+│   └── environments
+└── temp

 ## Technologies